-Video Vortex #8 will be held May 17th-19th, 2012 in the The Museum of Contemporary Art Zagreb, Croatia
+Video Vortex #8 was held May 17th-19th, 2012 in the The Museum of Contemporary Art Zagreb, Croatia

 Video Vortex #8 The Politics, Cultures and Art of Online Video